James Hayton's PhD Academy

 It’s about becoming an independent researcher

 I really dislike this definition because I don’t think there’s any such thing as an independent researcher.
-Yes, you need to be able to make your own decisions and conduct your own research, but you need other people.
+Yes, you need to be able to make your own decisions, but you also need other people.
 Most professional academics collaborate and consult with others, and you shouldn’t have to figure it all out on your own.

-And a few times I’ve even heard people say that;
+And a few times I’ve also heard people say that;

 And, often, I’ll hear metaphorical definitions, like;